panva/oauth4webapi/docs/interfaces/ClientCredentialsGrantResponse.md

 • `Readonly` **token\_type**: `string`

-NOTE: the token_type value is lowercased
+NOTE: because the value is case insensitive it is always returned lowercased

 ___